External Child Care Resources

 - Healthy Futures: Improving Health Outcomes for Young Children

 Through the Healthy Child Care program, the American Academy of Pediatrics has developed a curriculum designed for early education and child care professionals to manage infectious diseases.
 “PediaLink” online learning modules allow participants to learn independently in a web-based format.
-A new online course entitled “Preventing and Managing Infectious Diseases in Early Education and Child Care” (PDF) provides reliable national resources for guidance on preventing and managing infectious diseases, and is designed for everyone who cares for children, including health care professionals and child care providers.

 - Local Family Child Care Associations